gpaux/Mediana/CaseStudies.md

 ## Case study 3

+This case study will serve to introduce a **clinical trial with several patient populations** (marker-positive and marker-negative patients).
+It will help the user to understand how to define independant samples, and perform a test by merging samples, i.e. merging marker-positive and marker-negative  samples to perform a test on the overall population.

 [Clinical trial in patients with asthma](CaseStudy03.html)

 ## Case study 4

+This case study will serve to introduce a **clinical trial with several endpoints** and help showcase the package’s ability to model complex design and analysis strategies in trials with multivariate outcomes.

 [Clinical trial in patients with metastatic colorectal cancer](CaseStudy04.html)

 ## Case study 5

+This case study will serve to introduce a **clinical trial with several endpoints and multiple treatment arms** and help showcase the package’s ability to model complex design and analysis strategies in trials with multivariate outcomes.

 [Clinical trial in patients with rheumatoid arthritis](CaseStudy05.html)